 Sweet Potato Casserole Video

 Watch the video tutorial where I walk you through step by step how to make this sweet potato casserole and see just how easy it is!
-If you make this recipe for Thanksgiving or Christmas, I’d love to hear about it.
+If you make this recipe for Thanksgiving or Christmas, let me know.

 The Best Sweet Potato Casserole Recipe

 My sister Tanya taught me how to make her famous sweet potato casserole, and wow, is it good!
-I love that it’s make-ahead friendly and I’m always happy when we have leftovers from this dish because it reheats well (see make-ahead and storage tips below).
+As with my Stuffing Recipe, I love that it’s make-ahead friendly, and I’m always happy when we have leftovers from this dish because it reheats well (see make-ahead tips below).

-There’s nothing more comforting than the sweet smells, luxurious texture, and crisp nutty topping.
-It’s sweet enough for dessert but not too sweet to be served beside Prime Rib Roast on Christmas or Easter.
+There’s nothing more comforting than the sweet smells, the luxurious texture, and the crisp, nutty topping.
+It’s also terrific served with Prime Rib Roast on Christmas or Easter.

-Sweet Potato Bake portion on a plate with a fork
+Sweet Potato casserole served on a plate with a fork

 Ingredients for the famous Thanksgiving side dish with sweet potatoes, eggs, craisins, pecans, sugar topping and butter